lincherryz/weatherApp/README.md

 	2. Replace the buttons with a navigation bar to give users easier access between screens.
 	3. Finish the creation of the notification pop up window that will display information to users.

-__Kristopher's Next Steps:__
+__Kristopher's Accomplishments:__

 Accomplishments for sprint 3: created a base UML diagram for the application, also help create the standard documentation for the project.

 * Next Steps:
 	1. Fully the complete the UML using the code provided by team in the master branch
 	2. Try to create a working application on my device so that we can showcase our product for sprint 3
 	3. Get with team so that i can figure out who i can help once  my portion is finished